geekodour-archives/precog-18/README.md

 ## Note:  Live Demo
 The rest API is hosted at a digital ocean server, to access the frontend go to `./frontend/build` and open index.html

+Due to memory limitations on server, a dictionary size has been reduced to 100K words.
+But the local one gives better results.

 # memehunter
 A meme retrieval engine - rest api built with django, DRF Frontend with react and redux, hosted on netlify.